ececli/myMQTT/README.md

 To install an MQTT broker, use the following command:
 > sudo apt install mosquitto mosquitto-clients

 After installing it, it will be automatically `active`.
-But to make sure it will be `active` after reboot, the following command is needed:
+But to make sure it will be `active` after the system reboots, the following command is needed:
 > sudo systemctl enable mosquitto
 >
 To check the status of the MQTT service, run the following command: